juanhuguetgarcia/clouddeeplearning/README.md

 Go to the notebooks and enjoy!

-A. Campello, J. Huguet, J. Sauer and B. Wolter
+A. Campello, J. Huguet-Garcia, J. Sauer and B. Wolter

 **List of useful resources to get started**
  1. [Neural networks and deep learning - Michael Nielsen](https://neuralnetworksanddeeplearning.com)